i-m-ishika/i-m-ishika.github.io/index.md

     3.1.
 You start taking previously unexplored routes, roads that X might use.
 4. Suddenly, you are very aware of X's presence.
 5. You get louder/quieter when X is around.

+*Author's Note: Love is beautiful, but GOD it is crazy!*